-Uwe Reinke of Cologne University of Applied Sciences explains it as such:
+Uwe Reinke of Cologne University of Applied Sciences explains

 “The idea behind its core element, the actual “memory” or translation archive, is to store the originals and their human translations of e-content in a computer system, broken down into manageable units, generally one sentence long.
 Over time, enormous collections of sentences and their corresponding translations are built up in the systems.”

 This process not only saves time and effort, but maintains a high level of quality and consistency across Global Content projects.